golang/website/_content/doc/mod.md

 Module-aware Go commands normally run in the context of a [main module](#glos-main-module) defined by a `go.mod` file in the working directory or a parent directory.
-Some commands may be run in module-aware mode without a `go.mod` file by setting the `GO111MODULE` environment variable to `on`.
-Most commands work differently when no `go.mod` file is present.
+Some commands may be run in module-aware mode without a `go.mod` file, but most commands work differently or report an error when no `go.mod` file is present.

 See [Module-aware commands](#mod-commands) for information on enabling and disabling module-aware mode.